Followers

 Seven Year Itch

-By 1760, Fraser was back in Europe—the seven years of the Seven Years' War had not ended.
-This involved another transfer—this time to the 24th Regiment of Foot, which was sent to Germany to serve in Lord Granby’s Corps.
-In two years, the 24th fought in more than half a dozen sieges and major battles against the French.
+By 1760, Fraser was back in Europe—though the Seven Years' War had not yet ended.
+This led to another transfer—this time to the 24th Regiment of Foot, which was sent to Germany to serve in Lord Granby’s Corps.
+Over the next two years, the 24th fought in more than half a dozen sieges and major battles against the French.
 He was recognized for heroism at the Battle of Wezen in November 1761.
 Fraser led a hand-picked company of fifty men in an attack that drove off about 400 French troops.
-He was promoted to major during this time, learning a lesson about what specially trained men could achieve against greater odds.
+He was promoted to major during this time, learning a lesson about what specially trained men could accomplish against greater odds.

 British infantry in the Seven Years' War